aplteam/Tatin/docs/TatinForContributors.md

 #.Tatin.#.Tatin.TestCases.RunTests ⍝ Execute this for running the test suite
 ```

-Executing `RunTests` means that you will be asked whether a test server should be started.
+Executing `RunTests` means that on Windows you will be asked whether a test server should be started.
 Usually, you will answer with a "Y", and that lets the test suite start another instance of Dyalog, and run a test server in that instance.

+On non-Windows platforms you will be be asked to start the server yourself and press <enter> once that is done.

-However, developers might also run into one of two common scenarios:
+Developers might also run into one of two common scenarios:

 1. During development you might want to execute all tests or just a specific group (or groups) of tests.

-   You are sitting in front of the monitor, and therefore tests can ask you to perform certain tasks, like selecting an option from a list etc.
+   You are sitting in front of the monitor, and therefore tests can ask you to perform certain tasks, like closing an edit windows etc.

    When a test fails then the test framework stops, and the developer can investigate on the spot.

 1. You might want to execute the test suite automatically (batch mode), meaning that the tests would not attempt to interact with a user.
 (This implies that test cases that depend on a user won't be executed.
-Tatin has only a few test cases that fall into this category; 95% of the tests are batchable)
+Tatin has only a few test cases that fall into this category; more than 95% of the tests are batchable)

    This might be required by an automated build process.